rahulnyk/mahabharata/README.md

 Python Notebooks for parsing the data into CSV files

 #### data processing
 Notebooks for processing the data.
 This directory contains the NER notebook for calculating named entitied for the text chunks.
-For NER, I am using the following model for Named Entity Recognition
+I am using the following model for Named Entity Recognition

 [2rtl3/mn-xlm-roberta-base-named-entity](https://huggingface.co/2rtl3/mn-xlm-roberta-base-named-entity) using the **Hugging Face** transformers library

 #### data
-The final output of data parsing notebooks.
+Contains the final output of data parsing notebooks into pandas dataframes as `|` delimited CSV files.
 All the metadata, including the source, chapter, section, etc. are maintained as columns in the csv.
 Each csv has a text column containing the text chunk with 100 to 500 tokens each.
 Each row also has a `chunk_id`, which is a uuid.
 This chunk id is used to index the named entities in the named entities dataframes.

 #### data/named_entities
 Each data csv also has a corrosponding Named Entities csv.
 The `chunk_id` is used as an index for tagging named entities to corrosponding chunks.